ArsenalPay/VirtueMart-ArsenalPay-CMS/README.md

 5. After filling out the information depending on the payment type he will receive SMS about payment confirmation or will be redirected to the page with the result of his payment.

 ## Changelog
+* 1.1.1 - Upgrade if you need to integration with check online (54-FZ).
 * 1.0.5 - Upgrade to move from frame to widget.
 * 1.0.4 - Upgrade if you need to handle the amount in callback less that the total amount of the order.
 Fixed the cart emptying.